 Since 1990 Jan Murray's practice has focused on certain relationships between painting and its internal and external architecture.
 Using a variety of means, she has presented the painting itself as subject or motif in seeking to interrogate the relationship between the painting and its primary support - the wall - and the architectural space in which it is placed.
 She has also expanded the investigation of these relationships through the introduction of three-dimensional representation - the creation and installation of plaster simulacra of paintings.
 This development added a sculptural dimension to the work and openly enhanced possibilities for play with altered realities and the dialogue between object and space.
-Recently she has tested the literal and metaphorical limits of painting as object and illusionistic vehicle.
-Building on previous work in which the paradoxes of perception and representation inherent in both looking and painting were acutely focused in an examination of the complex relationship between creative and destructive action.
+She has further tested the literal and metaphorical limits of painting as object and illusionistic vehicle by tearing open the canvas to explore the complex relationship between creative and destructive action.
+Recent work deliberately conflates the shopping bag with the canvas and seeks to further examine the paradoxes of perception and representation inherent in both painting and looking.